 Since 2016, Ealing Tree Service has undertaken targeted tree inspections based on ‘walk by surveys’ and the observations of ground staff, these inspections have been focused on high use areas such as around the main house, pond, playgrounds and the event locations.

-A full tree survey of Gunnersbury Park is scheduled for late summer /autumn 2020.
+A full tree survey of Gunnersbury Park took place in autumn 2020.

 Anyone wishing to raise concerns about a specific tree should contact Colin Rowland, Tree Officer at London Borough of Ealing on firstname.lastname@example.org